SaraMWillis/example-docs/docs/quick_start/accessing_compute/index.md

 ## Batch Jobs

 Batch jobs are the real meat and potatoes of HPC.
 In contrast to interactive jobs, batch jobs are a way of submitting work to run on a compute node without the need to be physically present.
-Batch jobs are essentially special text files that act as blueprints that the scheduler uses to determine the resources you need and the commands needed to run your job.
+Batch jobs are essentially special text files that act as blueprints that the scheduler uses to determine job resources and any terminal commands needed to run your analyses.

 Because you do not need to be physically present while your work is running, you can log out of the system, turn off you computer and your work will not be interrupted.
 Additionally, it enables you to submit tens, hundreds, or even thousands of jobs to run simultaneously which can help you get a tremendous amount of work done.

-We won't cover the specifics of running batch jobs in this section.
+We won't cover the specifics of running batch jobs in this section since there's a lot to cover.
 Instead, see [Intro to Batch Jobs](../../running_jobs/batch_jobs/intro/) for an in-depth explanation and walkthrough.

 <html>